 History of the Memorial Cup

-The 2025-26 season will see the Memorial Cup presented for the 106th time, with the 2026 tournament being hosted by the Kelowna Rockets of the WHL next year.
+The Memorial Cup was presented for the 106th time during the 2025-26 season, with the 2026 tournament hosted by the WHL’s Kelowna Rockets from May 21-31.

 The Memorial Cup, one of the most prestigious and coveted trophies in North American sport, has a rich tradition that has shaped the way junior hockey is played in North America.
 The trophy was originally known as the OHA Memorial Cup and was donated by the Ontario Hockey Association in March 1919 in remembrance of the many soldiers who paid the supreme sacrifice for Canada in the First World War.
 In 2010, the Memorial Cup was rededicated to the memory of all fallen Canadian Military Personnel.